Blogs

 This blog was updated September 2024

-This Bill represents one of the most significant updates to the UK's workplace discrimination laws since the 2010 Equality Act.
-It places a proactive duty on employers to take reasonable steps to prevent harassment of their employees.
+This Bill represents one of the most significant UK employment law updates to the UK's workplace discrimination laws since the 2010 Equality Act.
+It places a proactive duty on employers to take reasonable steps on how to prevent workplace harassment of their employees.
 Starting in October 2024, employers will face stricter expectations, including potential compensation uplifts of up to 25% if they fail to meet these obligations.

-Why is the Worker Protection Bill being introduced?
+Why Was the Worker Protection Bill 2022-23 Introduced?

 In 2018, the Women and Equalities Select Committee (WESC) published a report highlighting the extent of sexual harassment in workplaces.
 This report, along with campaigns by groups like the Fawcett Society, prompted the UK government to conduct its own consultation, revealing that 54% of respondents had experienced workplace harassment.